 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 Some Strengthening resilience to natural hazards and climate change.
 High Contributing to inclusion and equality.
-Some Enhancing the quality of life and well-being.
-Some Respecting, protecting and promoting human rights.
-Some Respecting, consulting and involving indigenous peoples and local communities.
-Some Achieving gender equality.
-Not applicable Ensuring growth, employment, income and livelihoods.
+High Enhancing the quality of life and well-being.
+High Respecting, protecting and promoting human rights.
+High Respecting, consulting and involving indigenous peoples and local communities.
+High Achieving gender equality.
+High Ensuring growth, employment, income and livelihoods.
 High Promoting economic investment and quality tourism.
+High

-High Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
-Some Protecting heritage during conflict.
-Some Promoting conflict resolution.
-Some Contributing to post-conflict recovery.
-Some Other (please specify).
-Some If 'Other' applies, please specify
+Strengthening capacity-building, innovation and local entrepreneurship.
+High

+Ensuring conflict prevention.
+High

+Protecting heritage during conflict.
+Some

+Promoting conflict resolution.
+High

+Contributing to post-conflict recovery.
+Some

+Other (please specify).
+Not applicable

+If 'Other' applies, please specify
-5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

-5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):
+- 5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):